China/Hong Kong. 2003.

 It seems like no budgetary limitation has been spared in making the film.
 The art direction is stunning – from the king’s throne room with hundreds of candles, each subtly blowing to reflect the truth being told, to the dazzling vista of thousands of soldiers lined up before the palace and parting to allow Jet Li through.
 In every version of the truth, the colours of the costumes and the surroundings also change, not unlike the effect Peter Greenaway achieved in The Cook, The Thief, His Wife & Her Lover (1989).
 To choreograph the visual acrobatics, Zhang Yimou has imported Ching Siu-Tung, director of some of the very best Hong Kong Wu Xia such as A Chinese Ghost Story (1987) and Swordsman II (1992), as well action director on just about every Hong Kong fantastical film ever made.
 The set-pieces are stunning – the battle between Jet Li and Donnie Yen in a rain filled Go parlour, dancing off walls and hanging from overhangs as a blind musician plays the yanqin all the while; the archers lined up in the hundreds outside the calligraphy house, lying on their backs to arm their bows with their feet, of thousands of arrows flying through the air and the calm and beautifully collected cool with which the master and students return to their art inside as arrows fall all around and impale them; the fight between Tony Leung and the king in the throne room amid 40 foot lengths of green silk, slowly drifting down to fall as they are cut; Jet Li tossing a cup into the air, demolishing a circle of bookshelves and then catching the cup on the tip of his outstretched sword without spilling a drop; Maggie Cheung and Zhang Ziyi battling amid whirlwinds of autumn leaves.
 The most exquisite of Zhang Yimou and Ching Siu-Tung’s set-pieces us is one with Jet Li and Tony Leung battling across a lake – a scene surely borrowed or at least elaborated out from the similar images in Crouching Tiger – with the two dancing and skipping across the water, twirling in mid-air above, trailing their swords across the surface and a wonderfully showoffy shot showing their feet dancing along on the water from underneath the surface of the lake.
 The only other film that has conducted such a gorgeous and dreamy blend of exquisite surroundings and fantastical martial acrobatics is Tsui Hark’s Green Snake (1993).
 Zhang Yimou even manages to turn Jet Li’s usually impassive and wooden acting towards the film’s advantage.

 Also of interest is Zhang Yimou’s subsequent film House of Flying Daggers (2004), a further venture into Wu Xia territory that was designed as a companion piece to Hero and features many of the same creative personnel, and the later Curse of the Golden Flower (2006), which features the same blend of Chinese dynastic setting, martial arts and dreamily exquisite visuals, although is not a work of fantasy.
-Zhang later returned to fantasy with the English-language The Great Wall (2016).
+Zhang later returned to fantasy with the English-language The Great Wall (2016) and made a further Wu Xia drama with Shadow (2018).

 (Winner in this site’s Top 10 Films of 2003 list.
 Winner for Best Director (Zhang Yimou), Nominee for Best Original Screenplay, Best Cinematography, Best Musical Score and Best Production Design at this site’s Best of 2003 Awards).